mehedi-sharif/soulspring/content/our-doctors.md

     bio: "Dr. Cheryl Perlis is a board-certified physician specializing in natural hormone therapy, brain and body biochemistry, and aesthetic procedures.  \nTrained as a conventional obstetrician gynecologist at Chicago Medical School, she found her calling in integrative medicine.
-Dr. Perlis has studied and trained nationwide under top doctors and thought leaders and is constantly learning cutting-edge medical information and procedures to benefit her patients. "
+Dr. Perlis regularly studies and trains nationwide under top doctors and thought leaders to learn cutting-edge medical information and procedures to benefit her patients. "
     doctors_quote:
       title: Why I choose Soul Spring
       content: 'I am so excited to have Soul Spring as part of my practice because